Early Voting Begins Saturday In Escambia County At These Nine Locations

 Early voting begins Saturday in Escambia County at nine locations.

-Early voting will begin Saturday, August 8 thought Saturday, August 15.
+Early voting will continue through Saturday, August 15.
 Each location will be open from from 9 a.m. until 6 p.m., with the exception of the Supervisor of Elections Office which will be open 8 a.m. until 5 p.m.

 - Escambia County Extension, 3740 Stefani Road, Cantonment